 - Location-based data companies are relying on “self-regulation” of privacy policies.

-- Smart-phone users are seemingly becoming fearful – as if being watched – and personal information is “quietly sent off to some entity who they do not know and do not have any desire to do business with.”
+- Smart-phone users are fearful, and personal information is “quietly sent off to some entity who they do not know and do not have any desire to do business with.”

 We’d like to dive into these issues further to address concerns, educate audiences and restore confidence in mobile users that you can own the power of your data.